Building and planning

 For construction-related procurement visit the Australian Rail Track Corporation (ARTC) supplier portal.

 Inland Rail is national infrastructure funded by the Australian Government and delivered by the Australian Rail Track Corporation (ARTC), in partnership with the private sector.
 The Government is investing up to $14.5 billion in equity to deliver this project in recognition of the nation building and game changing effects it will have on the nation.

 ARTC is responsible for the overall delivery of Inland Rail.
 ARTC’s delivery responsibilities include, but are not limited to, design, obtaining of relevant approvals for construction of the project and community engagement with affected landowners along the alignment.

 Construction started on the Parkes to Narromine project (P2N) in New South Wales on 13 December 2018 and was completed on 15 September 2020.

 Planning for Inland Rail

-Traversing 1,700km between Melbourne and Brisbane through regional Australia, Inland Rail is the largest freight rail infrastructure project in Australia.
-The project is being planned and delivered across 13 projects of various lengths, each with unique geographic and community requirements and technical complexities.
+Traversing 1,600km between Melbourne and Brisbane through regional Australia, Inland Rail is the largest freight rail infrastructure project in Australia.
+The project is being planned and delivered across 12 project sections of various lengths, each with unique geographic and community requirements and technical complexities.

 Research and planning for Inland Rail began in 2006 with the North–South Rail Corridor Study.
 This study considered 4 potential corridors for Inland Rail to determine which would have the lowest capital cost, fastest transit time and deliver the best economic and financial outcome.